quire-io/guide/_docs/org-03-reorder-organization.md

 ---
 By default, the organizations are ordered in alphabetical order at the Projects section at the sidebar.
 But you could drag and drop to reorder Organizations.

-This rearrangement will only be applicable for your **personal view**.
+**Note:** This rearrangement will only be applicable for your **personal view**.
 Others in the same organizations won’t be able to see your new rearrangement.
+{: .notice--warning}

 ![reorder organization drag and drop]({{ site.url }}{{ site.baseurl }}/assets/images/reorder-organizations/reorder_organizations.png)